Novel Fuzzy Centrality Measures in Vague Social Networks: Introduction

 \section{Introduction}

 Social network analysis (SNA) helps us understand the relationships and interactions between individuals, groups, organisations, or other social entities \citep{hanneman2011,otte2002, opsahl2010, wasserman1994, Landherr_2010}.
 Each type of social structure can be represented with a graph, in which the social entities are represented as nodes or vertices in a network, and their relationships are represented as edges or ties.
 SNA examines relationships between entities and how information, resources, or influence flows through them.
 It identifies patterns, structures, and dynamics of social systems.
 Ties in a network are generally binary based on the presence or absence of the link or weighted based on their strength.
 Each connection can be identified by a number in $[0,1]$ or $\{0,1\}$, respectively.
-Nonetheless, when the actors of a social network are individuals, the relationships are very complex and measuring them using a single number leads to a loss of information.
-In other words, relationships are inherently imprecise in real life, and thus, social network analysis should consider vagueness.
-For example, let's consider a social network like Facebook.
-The nodes may represent people registered on the network, and the links can be the connections between pairs of individuals.
-Typically, in a social network of this type, these connections are based on the presence or absence of "friendship".
-We must consider whether being friends with someone on Facebook should have the same significance for all connections.
-It's evident that not all friendships are of equal weight and intensity; the level of interaction determines the closeness of a relationship rather than merely being connected online.
-However, this issue applies to social networks and real-life relationships because connections are fuzzy and real-life phenomena are not black or white but often grey \citep{Zadeh1, Zadeh2, Zadeh3}.
-What does it mean to be a friend?
-Is it being a close friend, an acquaintance, or just a casual acquaintance?
-What does being close collaborators or barely knowing each other in a university department mean?